Homework is at the end of the lessons

 Suppose you’re trying to convince me that Jeff likes pizza and to do so you say, “he likes pizza because he’s a student”.
 On it’s own this premise doesn’t support the conclusion.
 I’d also need to know that “All students like pizza.”
 Similarly, you might begin with the first premise “All students like pizza” but in order for me to believe that Jeff likes pizza I’d also have to know that Jeff is a student.
 In other words, the conclusion is only supported if both premises are true.

 Understanding the structure of arguments is crucial to evaluating them.
-If I recognize that a conclusion is supported with dependent premises then I know that showing just one of the premises to be false I can undermine the whole argument.
+If I recognize that a conclusion is supported with dependent premises then I know that by showing just one of the premises to be false I can undermine the whole argument.
 If a conclusion is supported by convergent (i.e., independent) premises then I need to show that each one is false before I can reject it.
-If a conclusion (or major premise) is supported by serial premises, then I know that I should undermine the sub-premise(s) before I can reject the major premise or conclusion.
+If a conclusion (or major premise) is supported by serial premises, then I know that I should try to undermine the sub-premise(s) before I can reject the major premise or conclusion.

 With dependent premises, neither one on its own directly supports the conclusion.
 Both premises must work together to support the conclusion; that is, both must be true.
 Very often the context of an argument makes one of the premises too obvious to state and so it won’t be stated.
 However, this doesn’t mean it isn’t there.
 Later when we look at enthymemes we will learn some tricks for uncovering unstated linked premises.
 For now, aside from knowing the common structures, two tools will help us discover whether a pair of premises are dependent (rather than serial or convergent): (a) The “why should I care test” and (b) the related content test.

 Why Should I Care?
-Test: If a premise answers the question “why should I care?” rather than “why should I believe that?” then it is a linked to premise.
+Test: If a premise answers the question “why should I care?” rather than “why should I believe that?” then it is a linked premise.

 Recall also that if a premise answers the question “why should I believe that?” then it is a sub-premise in serial premises.
 If a premise is unrelated to any of the other premises, then it is an independent convergent premise.